This post will show you how to approach eating gluten free at Sonic Drive-In and contains affiliate links. Please see my disclosures.

 I did not test the burger for gluten.
 Honestly, I wasn’t impressed with the burger anyway to give it much thought.
 When you order it without a bun, it looks sad.
 Really sad.
 And they didn’t even give me a fork!
 (I had to ask for one… twice.)

 Nima Sensor Pique Your Interest?

-I’ve been using my Nima Sensor to test a ton of restaurants around town over the past three years.
+I’ve been using my Nima Sensor to test dozens of restaurants around town over the past three years.
 Please check out my Nima Tested archives to see what restaurants I’ve tested and how they each fared.